ColdIQ's Cold Email Guide: Outbound Secrets

 Example for a list of Talent Acquisitions directors, in companies currently hiring for 10+ roles

-Building a list of people/companies hiring for 'many' jobs is a great way to find organizations likely to be interested in recruitment services.
+Building a list of prospects at targeted companies hiring for a high number of roles is a great way to find organizations likely to be interested in recruitment services.

-I'll show step-by-step how to create such a list.
-Knowing the logic will allow you to adapt it to varying needs:
+I'll show step-by-step how to create your list.
+Knowing the logic will assist you in adapting it to your needs:

-- You could chose to contact companies recruiting for specific positions (e.g: Marketing Manager - helpful if you specialize in certain roles).
+• You could lead with companies recruiting for specific positions (e.g: Marketing Manager - helpful if you specialize in certain roles).

-- You could enrich different people within the organization (in this case we went for the Head of TA/People/HR.
-You could go for the Head of Department for the open position)
+• You could enrich different people within the organization (in this case we went for the Head of TA/People/HR.
+You could even go to the Head of Department for the open positions.)

 If you need help building these contact lists... or to run your prospecting campaigns.
 You can book a time with us here.